Book: Tell My Horse, Zora Neale Hurston

 If there’s a big problem with the book it’s that Hurston’s travel writing tends to be scattered, and there’s no particularly consistent style throughout.
 Critics have also noted that Hurston sometimes fabricated some elements of her non-fiction books, and it’s hard to tell when she might be employing creative license with some of these accounts.

-OH BTW: Hurston developed somewhat conservative political opinions that modern readers probably aren’t used to hearing from Harlem writers–she did not favor desegregation or support the Civil Rights movement during the ‘60s, for example–so don’t take the recommendation of the book as necessarily an endorsement of Hurston’s opinions about everything.
+OH BTW: Hurston developed somewhat conservative political opinions that modern readers probably aren’t used to hearing from Harlem writers–she did not favor desegregation or support the Civil Rights movement during the ‘60s, for example–so don’t take the recommendation of the book as necessarily an endorsement of her opinions about everything.